Photo: Tobias Alt

 Republic of Seychelles

-Some say that the uninhabited islands of Seychelles were sighted by Vasco de Gama in 1502, however recorded landings did not occur until 1609.
-In 1756 the French made a formal claim to the islands.
+Some scholars claim that the uninhabited islands of Seychelles were sighted by Vasco de Gama in 1502, however recorded landings did not occur until 1609.
+In 1756 France made a formal claim to the islands.
+The islands were named after Jean Moreau de Séchelles, the Minister of Finance under Louis XV, King of France.

 Settlement began in 1778 under a French military administration but barely survived its first decade.